-A course may not be added for credit or audit, or changed from one enrollment status to another (credit, audit, pass/fail), after the second week of a semester (see Calendar for specific dates).
+A course may not be added for credit or audit, or changed from one enrollment status to another (credit, audit, pass/fail), after the first week of a semester (see Calendar for specific dates).

-A course other than EDU 101 (Mosaic), Freshman English or the ENG 225/226, HIS 225/226 and HUM 225/226 courses may be officially dropped through the first week of a semester (see Calendar for specific dates) without having the course entered on the student's permanent record.
-After the first week, a student will be allowed to drop a course, but that course will appear on the permanent record with a grade of either, W, WP (withdrew passing) or WF (withdrew failing).
+Courses other than BU 101 / BU 102 (Belhaven Basics), Freshman English or the ENG 225/226, HIS 225/226 and HUM 225/226 may be officially dropped through the first week of a semester (see Calendar for specific dates) without having the course entered on the student's transcript.
+Beginning day one of week 2 of the semester, a student will be allowed to drop a course, but that course will appear on the student's transcript with a grade of W. Courses may be added for credit or audit, or changed from one enrollment status to another (credit, audit, pass/fail) during first five days of a semester.